yanliu1111/dashboard-flask-echarts/README.md

 I would highly recomment it, especally work with **HeidiSQL** together 👍!

+**Cons and Pros:** There was bottleneck for dashboard loading data from cloud, for free tier user, there is **ONLY** 5 Max connection limit, so the data cannot show up in the dashboard when there are many subtables and figures keeping connecting to the database.

 2. ✨ CTE (Common Table Expression) for contional query

 ```python